wragle/fnirs-cgm/README.md

 ```

 ### Modifying Parameters
 The **set** command takes two arguments: the first is the parameter which is to be set, the second is the new value for that parameter.
-The parameters which can be set are the alpha value for the conditional independence test (*alpha*), the bandpass filter frequencies (*bandpass*), and the trim value (*trim*) which determines how much of the time series should be removed from the start and end. *alpha* must be between 0 and 1, *bandpass* must be in the format `low-high`, and *trim* must be in the format `start_trim-end_trim`.
+The parameters which can be set are the alpha value for the conditional independence test (*alpha*), the bandpass filter frequencies (*bandpass*), and the trim value (*trim*) which determines how much of the time series should be removed from the start and end. *alpha* must be between 0 and 1, *bandpass* must be in the format `low-high`, and *trim* must be in the format `start_trim-end_trim`. *sscreg* takes a binary parameter 0 or 1, 0 by default.

 ```
 >>> set alpha 0.03